stanley0707/social_feed/README.md

 ## Getting Started

-- after running go in admin panel and save your vk login and password.
+- After running go to admin panel and save your "vk" login and password in Vkuser model.
-Don't worry, your confidential data don't go to any people and save in than database, what your create.
+Don't worry, your confidential data don't go to any people and save in database, which you create